holman/spark/README.md

 - Speedup.
 It's a little more sluggish than it should be since we're doing a few unnecessary loops.
 - I'd like to constrain character widths with a `-w` switch.
+- POSIX-compliant.
+I cheated with some bash functions, but I'd like to get down to basics and just do something ultimately portable for everyone.

 ## ▇▁ ⟦⟧ ▇▁